TJS Trading Terminology

 A constant that is multiplied by the underlying share price or by the cash index value to determine the dollar value underlying the option.

-A default (100) multiplier is used in the Options TJS (Trading-log) sheet, but can be changed easily in cell F9.
+• A default (100) multiplier is used in the Options Trading Log sheet, but can be changed easily in cell F9 or O8 (depending on version).

 Fixed Fractional trading sets limits to how many (shares, contracts, units) you can purchase, based on a percentage of your account (usually <1 to 5%).